Feta Cheese vs Muenster Cheese

 Milk Type and Treatment

-Feta Cheese is made with goat or sheep milk that is typically raw or pasteurized.
-Muenster Cheese is made with cow milk.
+Feta Cheese is made with goat and sheep milk that is typically raw or pasteurized.
+Muenster Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture